ynkze/SecureFiles/README.md

 1. Download XAMPP control panel and launch Apache and MYSQL module.
 2. Place this folder named 4010project in drive location C:\xampp\htdocs
 3. Open web browser and type localhost/4010project/createTable.php to create database tables.
+Ensure to create 4 sql databases named 'phplogin', 'file-management', 'integrity-management' and 'key-management'  beforehand.
 4. Go to localhost/4010project and you should see a login page.
 We have 2 accounts for testing:

     * Username: alice